 Self-Evaluation (SEE) Exam

-Self-Evaluation Examination (SEE) has three objectives: 1) to provide
+Self-Evaluation Examination (SEE) is voluntary and has three objectives:1) to provide

 information to students about their progress in the nurse anesthesia